Last Updated on

 As in the rest of the United States, Medicare Advantage in Florida is required by the government to offer at least the same hospitalization and medical benefits as Original Medicare, Part A and Part B. The exception is hospice care, which is still covered under Part A of Original Medicare.
-Some Medicare Advantage plans in Florida may also offer additional benefits, like vision, hearing, dental, and fitness programs for seniors.
+Some Medicare Advantage plans in Florida may also offer additional benefits, like routine vision, hearing, routine dental, and wellness programs .
 Many Medicare Advantage plans in Florida offer prescription drug coverage as well, also known as Medicare Advantage Prescription Drug plans.

-If you’re enrolled in a Medicare Advantage plan in Florida and decide to switch to another Medicare Advantage plan, you can do so during the Annual Election Period, also called the fall Open Enrollment Period, which runs from October 15 to December 7.
+If you’re enrolled in a Medicare Advantage plan in Florida and decide to switch to another Medicare Advantage plan, you can do so during the Annual Election Period, also called the Fall Open Enrollment, which runs from October 15 to December 7.
 Your new coverage goes into effect on January 1 of the following year.
 You can also use this period to enroll in a Medicare Advantage plan for the first time or disenroll from your plan and return to Original Medicare.

-In some cases, you may be allowed to switch Medicare Advantage plans in Florida during Special Enrollment Periods, if you go through certain life-changing events.
-Those events include, among others, the loss of your current coverage, changes in your current plan that affect your health benefits, or moving to a new address where your old plan may not be available.
-Special Enrollment Periods vary according to the health plan you choose and the reason you want to switch plans.
+In some cases, you may be allowed to switch Medicare Advantage plans in Florida during Special Election Periods if you go through certain life-changing events.
+Those events include, among others, the loss of your current coverage (such as losing your Medicaid eligibility) or moving to a new address where your old plan may not be available.
+Special Election Periods vary according to your qualifying situation.

-Prior to purchasing a Medicare Advantage policy, you may want to review the types of plans available in Florida.
-Medicare Advantage plans in Florida generally include the following:
+Prior to enrolling in a Medicare Advantage plan, you may want to review the types of plans available in Florida.
+Medicare Advantage plans in Florida may include the following:

-As a Medicare beneficiary in Florida, you may find it useful to compare all Medicare Advantage plans available in your area.
+As a Medicare beneficiary in Florida, you may find it useful to compare all Medicare Advantage plan options available in your area.

-To start comparing Medicare Advantage plans in Florida today, enter your zip code in the plan finder tool on this page for a customized list of plans available in your area.
+To start comparing Medicare Advantage plan options in Florida today, enter your zip code in the plan finder tool on this page for a customized list of plan options available in your area.
 You can also enter your prescription drug needs to further customize your search and cost estimates.

-For further information about Medicare insurance in Florida, view the following resources:
+For further information on Medicare coverage in Florida, view the following resources:

 With all the Medicare Advantage plan options available in Florida, it may be smart to get help choosing the health plan that works best for your needs.
 If you’d like personalized assistance with your Medicare questions, just give us a call at the phone number on this page to speak with a licensed insurance agent.